 Why is my dentist charging a PPE fee?

-Under the pandemic, members of the dental care team now require more personal protective equipment (PPE) – such as N95 respirator masks, gowns, face shields and/or head and foot coverings – when treating patients.
+Under the pandemic, members of the dental care team now require more personal protective equipment (PPE) – such as N95 respirator masks, gowns, face shields, and/or head and foot coverings – when treating patients.
 Your dentist may charge a PPE fee to cover some of the higher costs of additional supplies needed to provide treatment during this time.
 A pandemic-related PPE billing code has been created for dentists to use, if necessary.

 The ODA publishes an annual Suggested Fee Guide, which is meant only as an informational reference that dentists can use when deciding how to set their own fees.
 The suggested range for PPE fees is $8 to 18, depending on the amount and type of PPE required for treatment.
-Your dentist will determine whether to charge a PPE fee, and how much, based on their individual circumstances.
+Your dentist will determine whether to charge a PPE fee and how much, based on their individual circumstances.
 (Read more about how dental fees are set by dentists here.)

 Before you start any treatment, your dentist must get your informed consent.
 This means discussing the treatment options and sharing an estimate of the fees (including any PPE fees) you will be charged before you agree to proceed.
 You can and should ask questions to fully understand the proposed treatment and all its associated costs.

-My dentist’s office is not open yet, and I think I have a dental emergency.
+I think I have a dental emergency.
 What do I do?